ninjasujan/throttle-guard/libs/trafix/README.md

 ## Project Description

-API Rate Limiter is a guard for NestJS that restricts the number of requests a client can make within a specific time window.
-It uses Redis as an in-memory store for efficient request tracking.
+API Rate Limiter is a powerful guard for NestJS that restricts the number of requests a client can make within a specific time window.
+It utilizes Redis as an in-memory store for efficient and scalable request tracking.

 ## Tech Stack

-- **NestJS**: Backend framework
+- **NestJS**: Backend framework for building efficient, reliable and scalable server-side applications
-- **Redis**: In-memory data store for tracking request counts
+- **Redis**: High-performance in-memory data store for tracking request counts

 ## Installation